davelively14/locorum/README.md

 ## Changelog

 ### v0.4.4
+- Create a GenServer for each project channel to store ResultsCollections and interact with Repo
+  - ADD: Locorum.Project.ProjectChannelSupervisor
+    - ADD: Supervise ProjectChannelServer
+  - ADD: Locorum.Project.ProjectChannelServer
 - Geocode
   - DEL: Google returns lat long
   - ADD: Use Locorum.ZipLocate.get_data(zip) to access csv file on server side.
 This is a temporary fix.
 In order to reduce call time, will eventually make this an Agent task that can be accessed by clients.